 |UB 2677-S||I Don't Love You Any More (Cornshucks-Young) [LMC voc]||Sunbeam 106 B|

 These sides were cut not long after Memphis Slim's first session for Miracle, which we estimate took place in October 1946.
-We estimate recording dates for the UB2000 matrix series on the assumption that UB2999 turned over to UB21000 around January of 1947.
+We've estimated recording dates for the UB2000 matrix series on the assumption that UB2999 turned over to UB21000 around January 1, 1947.

 "So Long," from her first session for Sunbeam, was reissued in the summer of 1949 on the Old Swing-Master label, which had inherited her Sunbeam masters; on this occasion it was given a new coupling, "For Old Time's Sake" from her second session.
 Miss Cornshucks went on to record in Los Angeles for Aladdin in August 1949.
 In September, she signed with Decca (Los Angeles Sentinel, September 29, 1949, p.
 B6; the story stated that "She is at present making her home in California").
 Her next session would be for Decca's Coral subsidiary in February 1950.